 When you need to get a car loan your credit score is an important consideration.
-Like any financing, your score not only affects the possibility of borrowing money for a car, but your interest rate is likely to be affected too.
+Like any financing, your score not only affects your ability to borrow money for a car, but it also impacts your interest rate.

 It is no secret that a good credit score will ensure you get a low interest rate car loan approval.
 However, did you know that you could be denied the finance you need without this good rating.